 These tabs are used to add features, and to change properties for the active object.
 Depending on the type of the active object, some of those will be hidden.

 The main tab of that category (often the only one) always has the same name, Object Data, but its icon will change based on the actual type of the active object.

 Other Types of Objects:

-In the header of this editor, a list of icons and text items shows the owner of the properties being edited, together with some dependency context if needed.
+Just below the header is a list of icons and text items which show the owner of the properties being edited, together with some dependency context if needed.
 In the example above, the material ”Material” is used by the active object ”Cube”.